 The latest report follows previous reports that have been critical of the agency's oversight of the program.
 In past reports, the GAO has said OSHA has focused too little attention on the program, struggled to provide investigators with the skills and resources needed to do their jobs effectively, and focused too little attention on developing internal controls to ensure that criteria and standards for investigating complaints are consistently followed.

-in response the report, OSHA Assistant Secretary of Labor David Michaels said the agency is "in the process of a top-to-bottom review of OSHA's whistleblower protection program" to identify weaknesses and inefficiencies.
+In a statement in response the report, OSHA Assistant Secretary of Labor David Michaels said the agency is "in the process of a top-to-bottom review of OSHA's whistleblower protection program" to identify weaknesses and inefficiencies.
 The review will cover policy, resources, equipment, and work processes.

 He said OSHA has already begun taking action on items recommended in the report, such as requiring all investigators and supervisors to complete mandatory training over the next 18 months, setting strategic goals and performance measures for the program, and providing new equipment to field staff.
 He also noted that the agency has hired additional personnel in the past year in an effort to more efficiently process cases.
 The agency is still studying the other GAO recommendations.